 Hello!
 Please allow me to introduce myself.

-Since graduating from Pacific Union College, in Angwin, CA, I have pursued my passion for education for over 18 years.
-I have worked in special education, alternative education, secondary education, elementary school leadership and collegiate level collaboration.
+Since graduating from Pacific Union College, in Angwin, CA, I have pursued my passion for education for 20 years.
+I have worked in special education, alternative education, secondary education, elementary school leadership and collegiate level academia.
 Those experiences have helped me grow as both an educator and individual.
 In 2009, I returned to teach high school English in the same classroom where I once learned to write essays.
 I then earned my Masters degree in 2013 so I could provide dual credit college courses to high school students for free.
 I can honestly say that there is nothing more fulfilling than giving back to a community that once helped shape and support you.
 And, it is that community spirit that drew me to Santiam.

-As a new administrator and lifelong learner, I look forward to supporting the teachers and staff who daily serve your students.
+As a school administrator and lifelong learner, I look forward to supporting the teachers and staff who daily serve your students.
 It was clear to me from the beginning that Santiam has a dedicated group of educators focused on helping your children learn and grow.
 To ensure that we continue to live out our motto of standing strong together, this year’s focus will be on meeting students where they are to individualize instruction, engage struggling learners, support high achieving students, and improve reading, writing and math skills.
 I have no doubt that it is going to be a GREAT year!

-In closing, I know that times right now can be challenging.
-As a teacher, educational leader, and humanist, I firmly believe that creative thinking is the answer to most of life’s obstacles.
+I firmly believe that creative thinking is the answer to most of life’s obstacles.
 I long to see all students lead healthy, happy lives with the intelligence and fortitude to turn daily challenges into lifelong victories.
 As this new school year begins, I look forward to working with community members, educators, parents, students, and staff as we stand together, teaching students to never give up as they find their path to a bright and fulfilling future.

 “Education is the most powerful way we can change the world” – Nelson Mandela